 Better Economic Inclusion: Nigeria is Right on Track

 The marked lack of physical access to banks and insufficient understanding of the traditional modes of banking and its products and services are just a few of the reasons behind the widespread financial exclusion in the country.
-Notably, it is technology which is consistently aiding new age financial institutions to scale these challenges thereby paving the way for improved financial inclusion in the country.
+Notably, it is technology that is consistently aiding new-age financial institutions to scale these challenges thereby paving the way for improved financial inclusion in the country.

 The Role Played by Digi-Banking

 GTBank’s Bank 737, for instance, provides banking services to millions of people in Nigeria having mobile devices.
-The best part is that they are not required to access the internet in order to open an account.
-Anyone with a registered mobile number (in Nigeria) can open an account, check balance by dialing *737#, transfer funds or buy airtime.
+The best part is that they are not required to access the internet to open an account.
+Anyone with a registered mobile number (in Nigeria) can open an account, check the balance by dialing *737#, transfer funds or buy airtime.
 This has facilitated financial inclusion in a major way.
 Bank 737 is backed by USSD technology.
-It blithely does away with the need for internet banking since steady internet services are hard to find on a consistent basis in the continent.
+It blithely does away with the need for internet banking since steady internet services are hard to find consistently in the continent.
 By doing so, it has encouraged the phenomenon of inclusive banking in the country.
-In future, the economy of the country is sure to reap benefits of this path breaking endeavor from GTBank.
+In the future, the economy of the country is sure to reap the benefits of this path-breaking endeavor from GTBank.

 Keny’s M-Pesa mobile money transfer facilities, for instance, have been able to prove that the country is ready to embrace digital banking to facilitate exemplary financial milestones that it (i.e. Kenya) is aiming for.
 Two-thirds of the country’s population is now using this financial platform.